Pradeep (Malayalam actor): Career

 Pradeep made his acting debut in 2007 with director Major Ravi’s Mission 90 Days, where he played the role of a commando along with Mammooty, the top investigating officer.
 After this he appeared in multiple movies like Kurukshetra, Kandahar, Ividam Swargamanu, Lokpal, Geethaanjali, Loham, Oppam, Drishyam, 12th Man.
 He has shared screen space with actor Mohanlal in many of his movies.
 Pradeep has also acted in a Sanskrit movie Madhurasmitham മധുരസ്മിതം as an IAS Officer where he can be seen encouraging school students on life lessons.

-Pradeep made his television debut in 2010 through serial “Kunjali Marakkar” on Asianet, for which he won Asianet Television Awards 2011 for Best Debut Actor.
+Pradeep made his television debut in 2010 through serial “Kunjali Marakkar” on Asianet, for which he won the Asianet Television Awards 2011 for Best Debut Actor.
 His most notable work in television came across in the year 2017, when he got the opportunity to play the role of DCP Abhiram IPS in Malayalam television serial Karuthamuthu, which made Pradeep popular among the Malayalee audience.

 In January 2020, he entered as a contestant in the Malayalam reality TV show Bigg Boss Season 2.